Keep scrolling to find out how to build a garden shed.

 Shed Roof Panels

-The shed roof panels are then nailed in placed ensuring that the shed sits square.
+The shed roof panels are then nailed into place ensuring that the shed sits square.
 Now that the shed roof is fitted, the remaining shed walls can be nailed to the floor.
+For an apex roof shed there will be two roof panels; for a pent shed, just one.

 The Roof Felt

-The shed roof is then finished by tacking the roof felt in place and attaching any final strips.
+The wooden shed roof trusses are then finished by tacking the roof felt in place and attaching any final strips.
+The larger the shed, the more trusses.